Salaparuta

-Ruins of the old town of Salaparuta.

-Salaparuta is a town and comune in South-Western Sicily, Italy, in the valley of the Belice river, administratively part of the province of Trapani.
+Salaparuta is a town and comune (municipality) in the province of Trapani in the autonomous island region of Sicily in Italy, in the valley of the Belice river.
+It has 1,560 inhabitants.

 In 1968, the original site of the town was near the epicentre of the Belice Valley earthquake.
-As a result, Salaparuta was completely destroyed and rebuilt not far from the original location.
-The current Salaparuta is still home to many of the citizens of the old town.
+As a result, Salaparuta was completely destroyed and a new town was rebuilt not far from the original location.
+The current Salaparuta is still home to many of the residents of the old town.

+Demographics

+As of 2026, the population is 1,560, of which 49.1% are male, and 50.9% are female.
+Minors make up 15.1% of the population, and seniors make up 25.7%.

+Immigration

+As of 2025, immigrants make up 8.2% of the population.
+The 5 largest foreign countries of birth are Tunisia, Romania, Morocco, Guinea, and Switzerland.

+Economy

 Salaparuta is popularly known for its Salaparuta DOC wine production, also the main income source for the town.

+Notable people

 Salaparuta was home to the father of the famous Italian-American jazz singer and trumpet player, Louis Prima, as well as to the father of Nick LaRocca, a prominent figure in early jazz history.